 Christmas markets in Oslo are an essential part of the holiday season in Norway.
-Full of fairy lights, the sweet smell of glogg, fuzzy woollen sweaters, and fun in the snow.
-Here, you can find a full list of the best Oslo Christmas Markets in 2024 with their description and opening times.
+Norwegian Christmas market (Julemarked) in Oslo is usually full of fairy lights, the sweet smell of glogg, fuzzy woolen sweaters, and fun in the snow.
+You can find a full list of the best Oslo Christmas Markets in 2024, with their descriptions and opening times in this post.

 This post may contain affiliate links, which means that I may receive a small commission, at no cost to you, if you purchase through a link.
 More details here.